-> This is another extremely popular scam, and you can easily spot it on many eCommerce platforms.
+This is another extremely popular type of Shopify scam stores, and you can easily spot it on many eCommerce platforms.
 A duplicate store scheme happens when scammers create one or many stores that lookalike or even identical to the original, already well-loved, and often high-end store.

 When buyers do find out, the chance of getting their money back is so little, and not worth their time and effort to go through all the troubles to cash it back.
-Because these scammers are really up-to-date with all the current policies of the platform, while most of the buyers aren’t, they may don’t even know about the existence of the policies that were made specifically to protect them.
+Because these Shopify fake stores are really up-to-date with all the current policies of the platform, while most of the buyers aren’t, they may not even know about the existence of the policies that were made specifically to protect them.
 Afterward, the scammer may also use the customer’s payment information to commit further acts of scam or fraud.

 Tracking Number Scheme